Technology errors and omissions - tech E&O insurance

-Technology errors and omissions insurance (tech E&O) provides coverage when you’re accused of negligence, mistakes, or oversights.
-It also covers data breaches that affect your business or a client’s operations.
+Technology errors and omissions insurance (tech E&O) covers providers of technology products or services when they are accused of negligence, mistakes, or oversights.
+It also covers data breaches that affect a tech business's or client’s operations.

 Tech E&O insurance includes two policies

-Technology E&O is an insurance bundle designed specifically for tech companies.
-It includes errors and omissions insurance and cyber liability insurance policies, and costs companies about $60 per month.
+Technology E&O is an insurance bundle designed specifically for IT and technology companies.
+It includes errors and omissions insurance and cyber liability insurance policies, and costs companies an average of $61 per month.

 What is errors and omissions insurance?